 Cost of residential aged care:

-The price of a nursing home depends on the quality of the room, extra features, and the location.
+The price of a nursing home depends on the quality of the room, extra features, and location.
 You are required to pay:

 - a basic daily fee, or